- This event has passed.

 The program will provide guidance to young lawyers entering the field of tax litigation practice.
 The panel will provide a roadmap on how to navigate the procedural rules when representing clients in tax matters, and best practices for lawyers.
 The program will start off covering the main types of IRS examinations, how to proceed with each type of examination, statute of limitation issues, and the closing of each type of exam.
 Upon the conclusion of the IRS exam, the next portion of the program will cover the appeals process for unagreed cases.
 The program will also review proceeding to Tax Court for unagreed cases where Notice of Deficiency has been issued.
 The panel will share tips on exam strategies, how to proceed with 5th amendment issues, and ethical considerations.

-Opening remarks by Natascha Fastabend and Keith Long, YTL Co-Chairs and then Remarks regarding CLA Taxation Section by Laura Buckley, CLA Taxation Section Chair.
+Opening remarks by Natascha Fastabend and Keith Long, YTL Co-Chairs and then a Message from the Chair from Laura Buckley, Tax Section Executive Committee Chair

 When providing a client with a comprehensive strategy to resolve their tax issues, there are times that your client may be better off going into bankruptcy.
 This presentation will discuss bankruptcy considerations from a tax controversy practitioner’s perspective and how such a tool can be helpful to your clients.
 This presentation will provide an introduction into what analysis is needed to determine whether bankruptcy may be a better option for your client or when it may not be an option for your client.
 Timing is key in this area and it is important to understand common pitfalls in this area.